johnmoses/zero-to-hero-python-dsa/maps/intro.md

 # Maps

 Maps extends a dictionary, an abstraction where unique keys are mapped to associative values.
-A real-world example os this is storing country name and associating it with their currencies

-There could be sorted and unsorted maps
+A real-world example os this is storing country name and associating it with their currencies.Maps could be sorted or unsorted

+## Hashes

+Hashing is the process of mapping any amount of data to a specified size using an algorithm.
+Related to this is encryption, a two-way process.

+Common hashing algorithms includes MDS, SHA, SHA256 and Luhn

 ## Hash Tables